gamemanual0/gm0/source/docs/appendix/glossary.rst

         so that the drivetrain has optimal manuverability and turning.

     Wheel scrub
         Wheel scrub refers to friction between the side of the wheel and the floor tile.
 It inhibits turning as the drivetrain must overcome this frictional force in order to turn the robot.
-        Wheel scrub is most common on 4 or 6 wheel tank drivetrains that do not have a :term:`center drop`.
+Wheel scrub is most common on 4 or 6 wheel tank drivetrains that do not have a :term:`center drop <Center drop>`.

     XT30
         The XT30 connector is used in the REV ecosystem through the